gvwilson/thirdbit/src/fiction/makers-return/index.md

 even though she knew she would never forgive herself if she did.
 "Coming, mama."
-She pushed aside the heavy quilt she had slept under since she was old enough to have a room of her own, swung her legs out of the bed, and looked at the clothes she had laid out on her chair the night before.
+She pushed aside the heavy quilt she had slept under since she was old enough to have a bed of her own, swung her legs out of the bed, and looked at the clothes she had laid out on her chair the night before.
 The gray dress was the first thing she had ever owned besides boots and underwear